trashbirdecology/luisdva.github.io/_posts/2018-02-14-Tidyeval-pdf-hell.md

 |London 2012      |UK        |Mexico            |

-Using Jenny Bryan’s version of the _untangle_ function as a template, I wrote this function to unbreak values using _tidyeval_.
+Using Jenny Bryan’s version of the _untangle_ function as a template, I wrote the 'unbreak_vals' function below to unbreak values using _tidyeval_.

 Assuming that: